top of page

 walking the path of grief ...together.

 We all at some point in our lives have experienced an intense period of sadness known as grief.
-It is part of the human experience, almost like a rite of passage into real ‘you-manity’.
-Whether that be the loss of a parent, a spouse, a child, a marriage, or a job we experience grief that can become like living in a sunless valley or as some call it a dark night of the soul.
+It is part of the human experience, almost like a rite of passage into real humanity.
+Whether that be the loss of a parent, a spouse, a child, a marriage, or a job/career we experience grief that can become like living in a sunless valley or as some call it a dark night of the soul.

 Research in human behavior shows that men experience or express grief differently than women.
 Men are more likely to grieve in silence or isolation, and to use work or other activities to distract themselves.
 They may also describe their grief in physical terms, such as tightness in the chest or a knot in the stomach.
 Whereas, women tend to share, tell their story seeking support and connection.

-Sirs, unless we become willing to express our grief and to get support there could be an increased risk of you experiencing anger, bitterness or even illness, and substance abuse- a path none of us or our family wish to see us go down.
+But, unless we become willing to express our grief and to get support there could be an increased risk of you experiencing anger, bitterness or even illness, and substance abuse- a path none of us or our family wish to see us go down.

 In conjunction and cooperation with The Grief Well (www.thegriefwell.ca) as a trained Grief Facilitator I would like to invite you to go for a walk.
-In Latin there is the phrase ‘solvitur ambulando’ that means “It is solved by walking".
+In Latin there is a phrase ‘solvitur ambulando’ that means “It is solved by walking".

 Having personally walked the path of grief, at times a mental health nightmare, I have discovered that by creating a new path, via a paradigm shift in the way that we identify with that which has driven us into this valley, grief will no longer be a tyrannical teacher, but a gracious guide.